Paeti/IPNeuronaleNetze/CONTRIBUTING.md

 For example, to close an issue numbered 123, you could use the phrase "Closes #123" or "Closes: #123" in your pull request description or commit message.
 Once the branch is merged into the default branch, the issue will close.

+### Example
+enh(Readme): Create Readme

+To give the people a short overview over the project it should have a Readme.
+Should contain:
+- Motivation
+- License
+- ....

+closes #1

+This commit is about an enhancement and has the scope Readme.
+It's not always easy to say which scope the commit has.
+Has the Readme impact just on itsself or global?
+So choose what you think is best and if the others think different they'll correct you.
+The last line says that this commit closes the ticket #1.

 ## Writing Documentation